-The attached document aims to provide concerned parties, such as customers, users, operators or consultants, with an overview of data privacy and protection related features of BVMS Person Identification.
-Moreover, this document describes how data, as processed during the Person Identification steps, can be classified.
-Finally, this document lists technical measures for data protection in the context of BVMS Person Identification.
+This article aims to provide concerned parties, such as customers, users, operators or consultants, with an overview of data privacy and protection related features of BVMS Person Identification.
+Moreover, this article describes how data, as processed during the Person Identification steps, can be classified.
+Finally, this article lists technical measures for data protection in the context of BVMS Person Identification.

 As video surveillance use grows in commercial, government and private use cases, the need for low-cost storage at scale is growing rapidly.
 BVMS, Bosch cameras, HPE hardware and SUSE Enterprise Storage provide a platform that is an ideal target for recording these streams.

 The BVMS Logbook database can be moved to another SQL Server.

 This article describes the steps that are necessary to migrate the database and describes how to confirm if the migration was successful.